bertrandcodes/code-problems-jsp/PAIRING_ROLES.md

    - Any other pair coding method that you can implement and share quickly with your job seeker

 2. Once connected, explain the problem to the job seeker, including expected output.
-3. Answers any clarifying questions the job seeker may have to define the scope of the problem before they begin.
+3. Answer any clarifying questions the job seeker may have to define the scope of the problem before they begin.
 4. Decide and communicate edge cases when asked.
 5. If the job seeker gets stuck, ask leading questions or provide suggestions to get them back on track.